usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 20. Discussion: Importance of Defining Security Expectations
+### 20. Discussion: Importance of defining security expectations

 Total time allocation: 5-10 min

-### Activity Instructions:
+#### Activity instructions:

 * **Purpose:** Missteps where security is very risky and can be costly in terms of credibility and monetarily.
 Learners will know what can be done to mitigate these risks.
 * **Expected Outcomes:** Learners will be better able to avoid unnecessary security risks when procuring vendors' services.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   Have you seen a procurement where security expectations weren’t clearly defined?
 What happened?